comma-lab/audio-mft/README.md

 ## Lyrics Moral Predictions from Audio

-- The `moral-foundations-predictions.ipynb` notebook is used to predict moral foundations based on the extracted audio features.
+- The `audio-mft.ipynb` notebook is used to predict moral foundations based on the extracted audio features.

 ## Contributors